 The approach to stakeholder engagement is directed by a Board-agreed framework.
-This confirms SSE's key stakeholder groups; the purpose of meaningful stakeholder relations; and how stakeholder views should be considered at Business Unit and Group level.
-These principles are explained in the Section 172 Statement on pages 26 to 27 .
+This confirms SSE's key stakeholder groups; the purpose of meaningful stakeholder relations; and how stakeholder views should discussions and decisions in 2022/23. be considered at Business Unit and Group level.
+These principles are explained in the Section 172 Statement on pages 26 to 27 ■.

-Given the societal impact and scale of SSE's business operations, breadth and depth of stakeholder engagement is required, to ensure decisions demonstrate an appropriate degree of stakeholder awareness.
+Given the societal impact and scale of SSE's business operations, breadth and depth of stakeholder engagement is required, to ensure decisions demonstrate an appropriate been identified for 2023/24 and are set degree of stakeholder awareness.
 A mature executive and business-led stakeholder network supports this work, with Board oversight and understanding of views achieved through both direct Board engagement and reporting of below-Board activity.
 This allows the timely recognition of emerging stakeholder considerations, with the Board's own engagement guiding the expectation that senior leadership and SSE's Business Units take demonstrable account of stakeholder opinion in their decisions and longer-term objectives.